TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 Here the content of the object "10" is uppercased before it is returned.

-stdWrap properties are executed in the order they appear in the table below.
-If you want to study this further please refer to typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php, where you will find the function stdWrap() and the array $stdWrapOrder, which represents the exact order of execution.

-Note that the stdWrap property "orderedStdWrap" allows you to execute multiple stdWrap functions in a freely selectable order.

 .. _stdwrap-content-supplying:

 Content-supplying properties of stdWrap
 """""""""""""""""""""""""""""""""""""""

+stdWrap contains properties which determine what is applied.
+The properties are listed below.

-The properties in this table are parsed in the listed order.
-The properties "data", "field", "current", "cObject" (in that order!) are special as they are used to import content from variables or arrays.
+The properties are parsed in the listed order.
+The properties :ts:`data`, :ts:`field`, :ts:`current`, :ts:`cObject` (in that order!) are special as they are used to import content from variables or arrays.

+If you want to study this further please refer to :file:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php`, where you will find the function :php:`stdWrap()` and the array :php:`$stdWrapOrder`, which represents the exact order of execution.

+Note that the :ts:`stdWrap` property "orderedStdWrap" allows you to execute multiple :ts:`stdWrap` functions in a freely selectable order.

 The above example could be rewritten to this::

    10 = TEXT